bjacobt/self-driving-ride-on-car/README.md

 ![Raspberry Pi + remote + circuit for interfacing GPIO with touch controller](rpi_touch_controller_transistor_circuit.JPG)

 # Telemetry from the car
-Next step is to get feedback from the car for steering position and driving mode.
+The next step is to get feedback from the car for steering position and driving mode.

 ## Steering position sensing
-Almost all self-driving cars I've seen use radians to measure steering angle, but a single axis linear coordinate system is better for this car due to the steering construction.
-I plan on assigning -10 to left, 0 to center and +10 for right as shown below.
+I've seen almost all self-driving cars use radians to measure steering angle, but a single-axis linear coordinate system is better for this car due to the steering construction.
+I plan on assigning -10 to the left, 0 to center, and +10 for right, as shown below.
 ![Steering coordinates](steering-single-axis-diagram.png)

 Some options are
 1. Use a potentiometer, most likely linear to measure resistance and assign a value on the X-axis for
-2. Use hall effect sensors with magnets mounted on steering rod
+2. Use hall effect sensors with magnets mounted on the steering rod
-3. Use ToF sensors and measure distance
+3. Use ToF sensors and measure the distance

 TBD

 ## Velocity and longitudinal motion sensing
-To get longitudinal motion I think best bet is to use hall effect sensors and magnets on the wheel to identify speed and direction
+To get longitudinal motion, I think the best bet is to use hall effect sensors and magnets on the wheel to identify speed and direction

 TBD